-- Any level one or level two sanction or combination of sanctions - Final warning and probation, meaning the resident can and will be evicted upon the next specified offense - Eviction and/or removal with notice (weeks or months) - Eviction and/or removal without notice (24 or 48 hours) - Bans from residence for specified time periods
+- · Any level one or level two sanction or combination of sanctions - Final warning and probation, meaning the resident can and will be evicted upon the next specified offense - Eviction and/or removal with notice (weeks or months) - Eviction and/or removal without notice (24 or 48 hours) - Bans from residence for specified time periods

-COMMUNITY STANDARDS (VIOLATIONS AND ASSOCIATED SANCTIONS) \
+COMMUNITY STANDARDS (VIOLATIONS AND ASSOCIATED SANCTIONS)

-VIOLATION \\
+VIOLATION

-- Safety: Safety violations occur when students or their guests show disregard for the safety equipment, protocols and practices of residence and or the University of Saskatchewan, regardless of reason (i.e. religious, medical and or other considerations).
-Violations may include, but are not limited to, the following: - a.
-Use of fire hazards, smoking, e-cigarettes, vaping, candles, incense and open elements (in Voyageur Place)\ - b.
-Tampering with any form of safety equipment (including all fire extinguishers and alarms), video surveillance cameras and locking mechanisms\ - c.
-Misuse of alarms or emergency response systems\ - d.
-Removal of window screens, exiting windows or accessing residence roofs\ - e.
-Misuse of windows, doors (i.e. door propping/deadbolting) and elevators\ - f.
+Safety: Safety violations occur when students or their guests show disregard for the safety equipment, protocols and practices of residence and or the University of Saskatchewan, regardless of reason (i.e. religious, medical and or other considerations).

+Violations may include, but are not limited to, the following:

+- a.
+Use of fire hazards, smoking, e-cigarettes, vaping, candles, incense and open elements (in Voyageur Place) - b.
+Tampering with any form of safety equipment (including all fire extinguishers and alarms), video surveillance cameras and locking mechanisms - c.
+Misuse of alarms or emergency response systems - d.
+Removal of window screens, exiting windows or accessing residence roofs - e.
+Misuse of windows, doors (i.e. door propping/deadbolting) and elevators - f.
 Failure to offer or seek help for a student in unsafe circumstances - g.
 Unauthorized use, lending or duplication of residence keys - h.
-Giving building access to guests other than your own, neglecting to accompany guests, or any situation in which your own or guest behavior impact community - 2.
+Giving building access to guests other than your own, neglecting to accompany guests, or any situation in which your own or guest behaviour impact community - 2.
 Harm or threat of harm: Harm or threat of harm violations occur when students or their guests compromise the physical or psychological wellbeing of any member of the university.
 Violations may include, but are not limited to, the following: - a.
 Assault or any misconduct - b.
 Verbal and non-verbal aggression - c.
 Physical abuse, verbal abuse, intimidation or bullying through direct or indirect manners, in person, in writing, in social media or via other electronic means - d.
 Harassment or sexual harassment (see also violation six of this table) - e.
 Sexual assault or related misconduct (refer to page 39 and 40) - f.
 Stalking or cyber-stalking - g.
-Hazing or initiation rites - h.
-Possession or use of firearms or other weapons (including replica weapons), explosives (including fireworks) or incendiary devices

-3. Alcohol and cannabis use: Alcohol or cannabis violations occur when students or their guests fail to consume responsibly.
-Violations may include, but are not limited to, the following:

-- a.
-Consumption of, or open alcohol or cannabis in public spaces of residence (including lounges, hallways, bathrooms) or possession of glass beer bottles - b.
-Production of alcohol or edibles and any forms of cannabis - Promotion of the mass consumption of alcohol or cannabis through such means as drinking games, equipment designed for mass consumption (e.g., funnels), or a common source (e.g. kegs, hotboxing, bongs). - d.
-Distributing, selling, or advertising alcohol or cannabis (or related activities) or growth
+Hazing or initiation rites - Possession or use of firearms or other weapons (including replica weapons), explosives (including fireworks) or incendiary devices - 3.
+Alcohol consumption: Alcohol violations occur when students or their guests fail to consume responsibly.
+Violations may include, but are not limited to, the following: - Consumption of, or open alcohol in public spaces of residence (including lounges, hallways, bathrooms) or possession of glass beer bottles - b.
+Production of alcohol - Promotion of the mass consumption of alcohol through such means as drinking games, equipment designed for mass consumption (e.g. funnels), or a common source (e.g. kegs). - d.
+Distributing, selling, or advertising alcohol (or related activities)

 LEVEL OF VIOLATION (INITIAL) TYPICAL SANCTION(S) (INITIAL) a.
+Written warning/creative sanction/fine a.
 Level one b.
+Written warning b.
 Level two c.
+Written warning c.
 Level two d.
+Spoken warning/fine d.
 Level one e.
+Spoken warning e.
 Level one f.
-Level three g.
-Level one h.
-Level one a.
-Fine b.
-Written warning c.
-Written warning d.
-Spoken warning/fine e.
-Spoken warning f.
+Level three f.
 Final warning/probation g.
+Level one g.
 Fine h.
+Spoken warning h.
+Level one

-Spoken warning All: Level three All: Final warning/probation; eviction; ban(s) a.
-Level oneb.
-Level twoc.
-Level oned.
-Level three a.
-Spoken warning/fine b.
-Fine c.
-Restriction/confiscation d.
+All: Level three All: Final warning/probation; eviction; ban(s)

+a.
+Level one a.
+Spoken warning/fine

+b.
+Level two b.
+Fine

+c.
+Level one c.
+Restriction/confiscation

+d.
+Level three d.
 Written warning

-COMMUNITY STANDARDS (VIOLATIONS AND ASSOCIATED SANCTIONS) \
+COMMUNITY STANDARDS (VIOLATIONS AND ASSOCIATED SANCTIONS)

-VIOLATION \\
+VIOLATION